Stanislav-Shchelokovskiy/MetricsUI/README.md

 Make sure end point consts at **src > components > EndPoint.tsx** changed accordingly.
 <br>

-If you introduce any breaking changes, update all shared states manually and add code to LocalStatesConverter to convert local states accordingly.
+If you introduce any breaking changes, add code to LocalStatesConverter to convert local states accordingly and specify a new vesrion.